MacIsaac & Company

 B.A.
 (UVIC ’94), LL.B.
 (UVIC ’97)

 Donna Krakowec was born and raised in the Cowichan Valley.
 She earned a Bachelor of Arts in Psychology (with distinction) and a Bachelor of Laws degree, both from the University of Victoria.
 After graduating from law school in 1997, Donna articled with MacIsaac & Company and has remained an associate ever since.
-Her practice focusses on plaintiff personal injury work, assisting injured clients with ICBC and other insured injury claims.
+Her practice focusses on plaintiff personal injury work, assisting injured clients with ICBC and other insured injury claims, as well as wills & estates, estate litigation and long term disability claims.

 B.Comm (UBC ’92) LL.B.
 (UBC ’05)

-Paul Pelzer practices in the areas of personal injury, general civil litigation and employment law.
+Paul Pelzer practices in the areas of personal injury, employment law, real estate litigation and general civil litigation.
 He is a member of the British Columbia Bar, the Canadian Bar Association, and the Trial Lawyers Association of British Columbia.

 Paul began his legal career with MacIsaac & Company in 2005 at our Nanaimo office.
 In November of 2017, he transferred to the Victoria office.
-Paul continues to work regularly out the Nanaimo office helping clients in central and Northern Vancouver Island.
+Paul continues to represent clients in Nanaimo, Port Alberni, Courtenay, Comox, and Northern Vancouver Island.

 Paul is a former volunteer firefighter.
 He enjoys classic cars, snowboarding and his English Bulldog – Ruckus.